JUNKO all began when I was making a junk model car from a juice carton with my kids and we didn’t have anything to make working wheels with… if only!

 There were a few puzzles to solve.
 I wanted the wheels to be able to attach to all shapes and types of junk, boxes, bottles, cartons which can be bendy, flat and curved.
 I wanted the wheels to be easily reusable and I also wanted them to have power but to not use a motor or batteries.
 That way the kit is mechanical, and kids can see and experiment with how it works and of course it's more eco-friendly.

-In addition to the frame and wheels we’ve developed some re-usable fixings called J-Fixes which mean stronger models and less tape, glue and hopefully fewer tears!
+In addition to the frame and wheels we’ve developed some re-usable fixings called J-Fixes which can connect all kinds of junk together quickly and use less tape, glue and with hopefully fewer tears!
 (How many kids' junk models end up in frustration as the yogurt pots fall off with the sellotape or glue giving way for the umpteenth time?).
 Have a look in our make section to see examples of how they can be used..

-JUNKO has just launched to market.
+JUNKO launched to market a year ago and what a year it's been.
 We know sustainable toys are still a niche, hopefully one day they will be the norm!
 Many parents resign themselves to the sea of plastic toys their kids get, it's hard to fight it!
 The good news is that awareness is growing of the need for ethical/responsible shopping and we love that plastic-free and refill shops are starting to appear on high streets.
-For our part we've focussed on making an original, quality, UK made product, made from recycled material which should hopefully give years of fun but obviously that makes it more expensive than toys which are mass produced far away in unregulated factories and are then transported thousands of miles to europe.
+For our part we focussed on making an original, quality, European made product, made from recycled material which should hopefully give years of fun but obviously that makes it more expensive than toys which are mass produced far away in unregulated factories and are then transported thousands of miles to europe.

 The joy of JUNKO is that it's not a pre-defined toy kit, or a kit where you just attach one junk item to complete the toy.
 Rather, it becomes part of pretty much any size junk model allowing kids the freedom and creativity to make whatever they want.
 JUNKO can integrate into existing play and toys.
 We hope it's a new way of thinking for creative kids and parents...for instance don’t buy a plastic car for your favourite doll, make one!
 Make vehicles for your favourite action figures.
 JUNKO even has bobbles so you can attach your figures from that really famous plastic brick company.
 Make a doll's house, a castle, a speed boat... it's all possible with JUNKO, junk and imagination.